 While marketing does proactively drive demand and new business, they need to do so in the framework of supporting the larger business objectives.
 That’s why when it comes to the planning process, start by looking at other departments.
 Here’s what to ask yourself before developing and managing a strategic marketing plan:

 - What are the executive team’s top priorities for the year?

 - What pipeline and revenue numbers are we aiming for this fiscal year?

-- What adoption rates, or implementation goals are being set for the product?
+- Are any adoption rates or implementation goals being set for the product?

-Step Two: Create Marketing Goals that Align with the Business
+Step 2: Create Marketing Goals that Align with the Business

-Step Three: Determine which campaign planning will achieve that marketing goal.
+Step 3: Determine which campaign planning will achieve that marketing goal.

 In order to generate 100 engaged contacts for sales, you want to look at your existing programs and determine the success of each at driving engagement.
 For example, let’s say you ran 4 webinars last quarter.
 Each had 100 registrants, and 30 people attended.
 Of those 30 people, 10 requested a demo and 5 were from qualified accounts.
 Once passed over, sales closed 1 lead.

 If that’s the average data, then you now know that you can expect a webinar to result in 5 contacts and 1 deal.

 After that, replicate the process across your campaigns to plan out which activities will actually support your company growth goals.